wisetc/vue-element-crud/README.md

 # vue-element-crud

-> A wrapped vue CRUD component based on the famous vue UI componets -- element-ui. [demo](https://cdn.rawgit.com/wisetc/vue-element-crud/ba84667b/index.html)
+> A wrapped vue CRUD component based on the famous vue UI componets -- element-ui.

+Here is a simple [demo](https://rawgit.com/wisetc/vue-element-crud/master/index.html).

 ## Local development

-You can download or clone this project as long as you like it.
-Then run npm scripts
+You can download or clone this repository as long as you like it.
+Then you can run npm scripts

 ```bash
 $ npm install